 There’s no shortage of cautionary tales about social media risks for children.
 They’re all over the news.
 In a recent Harris Interactive poll, more than two-thirds of parents said they had children between the ages of nine and 13 who were active on a social networking site*.

 Their top concerns included sexual predators, cyberbullying and a strong desire for a way to monitor their children’s activities online and on mobile phones.

-3. Instill the use of proper online etiquette.
+- Instill the use of proper online etiquette.
 Have the talk.
 Make it clear to your children that what they post online is visible to many people—including parents, relatives, friends, teachers, coaches, strangers, and people who have bad intentions.
-Even if i's deleted, i's usually stored or saved by someone or something, forever.
-So don’t post anything tha's inappropriate or damaging to their (or your!) reputation.
+Even if it's deleted, it's usually stored or saved by someone or something, forever.
+So don’t post anything that's inappropriate or damaging to their (or your!) reputation.

 * Source: Harris Interactive online survey of 619 parents of children age 9-14 years, conducted March 21-26, 2012. <www.harrisinteractive.com>